Key Findings and Statistics

 However, despite growth in the sector, it has been unclear how the sector is constituted and which factors matter when evaluating its growth.
-We have identified seven key areas of the market which we believe give insight into the current state of coding bootcamps.
-These factors include
+We have identified seven key areas that we believe give insight into the current state of the coding bootcamp market.
+These factors include:

-- The market size of coding bootcamps, which tells us about the number of students attending bootcamp and the profitability of the industry;
+- Coding bootcamp market size, which tells us about the number of students attending bootcamp and the profitability of the industry;

-- The cost of attending a coding bootcamp, which helps us understand the target audience for bootcamps, and determine whether cost is a barrier for entry;
+- Coding bootcamp cost, which helps us understand the target audience for bootcamps, and determine whether cost is a barrier for entry;

-- The locations of bootcamp graduates, which allows us to gain an insight into whether bootcamps are fulfilling a national demand, or whether they exist purely in traditional technology hubs;
+- Coding bootcamp locations, which allows us to gain an insight into whether bootcamps are fulfilling a national demand, or whether they exist purely in traditional technology hubs;

-- The skills taught by coding bootcamps, which gives us an insight into whether bootcamps are teaching students topics that are in-demand;
+- Coding bootcamp skills, which gives us an insight into whether bootcamps are teaching students topics that are in-demand;

 - Top companies that hire bootcamp graduates, which helps us understand whether bootcamp students succeed after graduation;